HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-* orientation: Most PWAs, 79.93% for desktop and 78.62% for mobile do not set a fixed orientation.
-The most set orientation is portrait, with 13.11% on desktop and 14.61% on mobile web sites defining that value on their manifest.
+* orientation: Most PWAs, 79.93% for desktop and 78.62% for mobile do not define a preferred orientation.
+When set, the most frequently used value is “portrait,” with 13.11% on desktop and 14.61% on mobile web sites defining that value on their manifest.
-* icons: PWAs need to generate different icon sizes to accommodate the range of surface where the app can be advertised and placed.
-Many tools exist to generate all the plethora of icons needed for desktop and mobile, and the 2 more common icon sizes present in PWA manifest files are 192x192 and 512x512, both in around 70% of all manifest files analyzed.
+* icons: PWAs need to generate different icon sizes to accommodate the range of surfaces where the app can be advertised and placed.
+Many tools exist to generate the plethora of icons needed for different desktop and mobile environments.
+The 2 most common icon sizes present in manifest files are 192x192 and 512x512.
+Both sizes appear in around 70% of the manifest files analyzed.

 {{ figure_markup(
   image="top-icon-sizes.png",